Likheet/aetheria-customer-forms/README.md

 - How many steps do you want in your skincare routine?
 (3-step, 4-step, 5+ step)
 - How many serums are you comfortable using?
 (1, 2, 3)
 - What texture do you prefer for your moisturizer?
 (Gel, Lotion, Cream, Rich Balm)
-- What type of skincare approach do you prefer?
-(Natural, Minimal, Tech-driven, Active-based, Luxury)

 ### Additional / Misc fields
 - Allergies (free text)